diogobaeder/up-headliner/README.md

     $ ./scripts/populate_nytimes_mostpopular.py

-**Warning:** This script will flush the redis database prior to filling it with articles.
+**Note:** You can specify the --purge option to clear the existing database.

 Once the data is populated, the data will be available for consumption via the HTTP webservice.
 Following is a description of those API endpoints.
 The code being described can be found at [https://github.com/oyiptong/up-headliner/blob/master/up/headliner/content/nytimes/urls.py](https://github.com/oyiptong/up-headliner/blob/master/up/headliner/content/nytimes/urls.py).